 Django Q is always tested with the latest versions of the required and optional Python packages.
 We try to keep the dependencies as up to date as possible.
 You can reference the requirements file to determine which versions are currently being used for tests and development.

 Django

 We strive to be compatible with last two major version of Django.
-At the moment this means we support the 1.8.8 and 1.9.1 releases.
+At the moment this means we support the 2.2.x and 3.1.x releases.